 What is Straight Line Depreciation?

 Tuan Duong

 As you own and utilise assets in your business, they will naturally experience ‘wear and tear’.
-Depreciation is an invaluable financial tool that recognises this decline on your balance sheet, dispersing a fixed asset’s cost over its anticipated lifespan.
-Depreciation assists modern businesses in recognising expenses and related income, creating a more precise representation of their profitability.
+Depreciation is an invaluable financial tool that recognises this decline on your balance sheet, dispersing a depreciating asset’s cost over its anticipated lifespan.

-This article delves deep into straight-line depreciation, breaking down its workings, advantages, and potential drawbacks.
+This article delves deep into straight line depreciation, breaking down its workings, advantages, and potential drawbacks.
 Whether you’re a business leader curious about financial concepts or a property owner planning for the long term, consider this your go-to guide.

+What is Straight Line Depreciation?